sightsdev/sights/docs/manual_install.md

 > This page is maintained for posterity, however small changes in installation instructions may escape future revisions.
 The most up-to-date installation instructions can always be inferred by reading the current [install.sh](/install.sh) script.

 Installation is preferably done to the `/opt/sights/` directory.
 This was chosen to make it easier to manage running the software (e.g. making it run on boot) as putting it in the home folder can cause permission issues.
+Installing to other locations will require changes to various config files.

 [Supervisor](http://supervisord.org/) is used to manage running the SIGHTSRobot software.

 ## 1. Setting up the installation directory

-First, you'll want to create that directory, and we'll make it owned by the current user for convenience:
+First, you'll want to create the aforementioned directory, and we'll make it owned by the current user for convenience:

 ```sh
 sudo mkdir /opt/sights